arnabpaul/WiFly/README.txt

+Mostly these documents are informational and for reference only.

 == SparkFun WiFly Shield Library : alpha 1 release ==

 This is a library for the Arduino-compatible WiFly Shield available from